elasticio/elasticio.github.io/content/_components/rest-api/authorization-methods.md

 For all four cases, you need to [create]({{site.data.tenant.apiDocsUri}}/v2#/auth%20clients/post_auth_clients) an `auth-client` before using them.
 This means even for the `noauth` method, an `auth-client` is required.

 Each `auth-client` is unique to a component.
-If you deploy another copy of the REST-API-V2 component to our platform, you will need to create all four types of `auth-clients` for it to work.
+If you deploy another copy of the *REST API component* to our platform, you will need to create all four types of `auth-clients` for it to work.

 Below is an example of what the body of a noauth type auth-client should look like: